learn-co-curriculum/react-hooks-forms/README.md

 ## Conclusion

-Using a controlled component is the preferred way to do things in React — it allows us to keep _all_ component state in the React state, instead of relying on the DOM to retrieve the element's value through its internal state.
+Using a controlled component is the preferred way to do things in React &mdash;
+it allows us to keep _all_ component state in the React state, instead of relying on the DOM to retrieve the element's value through its internal state.

 Using a controlled form, whenever our state changes, the component re-renders, rendering the input with the new updated value.
 If we don't update the state,